-Workshops, counseling and graded practice essays are just a few of the Academic Success programs offered for 3L's preparing to take a state bar exam.
-Though the Demystifying the Bar Program, workshops and lectures are offered on many substantive law subjects, multiple choice questions, writing bar exam essays and performance tests, and handling time and life management while taking the exam.
-The Director of Academic Success also provides one-on-one counseling for every 3L in order to design a bar study plan and discuss best practices for bar exam success.
+Workshops, counseling, and graded practice essays are just a few of the Academic Success programs offered for 3L's preparing to take a state bar exam.
+Through the "Passing the Bar Program", workshops and lectures are offered on many substantive law subjects, multiple choice questions, writing bar exam essays and performance tests, and handling time and life management while taking the exam.
+The Director of Academic Success also provides one-on-one counseling to design a bar study plan and discuss best practices for bar exam success.

-For some students, it helps the transition from college to law school to think about law school as "practice" rather than another "school".
-Why?
-Because the exams students take in law school tend to present a problematic fact pattern as if a real client had just walked through the office door to tell his story.
-Therefore, the primary method to prepare for exams is to "practice" through sample exams, examples and explanations and short problems.
-Most professors offer a midterm, or hand out prior year's exams for students to review.
-Faculty members and Tutorial Assistance Program tutors can provide great feedback.
+The primary method to prepare for law school exams is to "practice" through sample exams, examples and explanations, and short problems.
+Most professors offer a midterm, or hand out prior years' exams for students to review.
+Faculty members and tutors can provide helpful feedback.

 Personal Academic Counseling and Study Plan Assessment

 The Director of Academic Success is available to all students for personal academic counseling and study plan assessments.
 Students at all levels of academic performance can benefit from feedback on practice exams, study plans, time management, course selection, or study group effectiveness.
 In addition, the Director can help students complete a learning styles assessment which provide students individualized information about their own personal learning style and how best to study, take notes, and write exams.